Apostolic visitation to Ireland: Conclusion

 On 20 March 2012, the Press Office of the Holy See released a summary of the report, and at the same time a press conference was held in Maynooth, with participation by Nuncio Charles John Brown, Archbishop Diarmuid Martin and Brady.
 The Visitators have been able to establish that, over and above the suffering of the victims, the painful events of recent years have also opened many wounds within the Irish Catholic community.
 Many lay persons have experienced a loss of trust in their Pastors.
 Many good priests and Religious have felt unjustly tainted by association with the accused in the court of public opinion; some have not felt sufficiently defended by their Bishops and Superiors.
 Those same Bishops and Superiors have often felt isolated as they sought to confront the waves of indignation and at times they have found it difficult to agree on a common line of action.

 The summary of the report stated "...it must be acknowledged that within the Christian community innocent young people were abused by clerics and Religious to whose care they had been entrusted, while those who should have exercised vigilance often failed to do so effectively."
 It encouraged bishops to continue to meet with and support victims of abuse in an effort "to understand better various aspects of the problem of the sexual abuse of minors" and prevent future occurrence.
 While acknowledging that "the current norms of Safeguarding Children: Standards and Guidance Document for the Catholic Church in Ireland (Guidelines) are being followed", it recommended regular audits to ensure continued compliance.
 Furthermore, the norms should be upgraded and revised as needed.

 With regard to seminary formation programs, the visitators recommended more consistent admission criteria and to include in the academic programme in-depth formation on matters of child protection, with increased pastoral attention to victims of sexual abuse and their families.
 Regarding religious institutes, the Holy See directed "All Institutes should perform an audit of their personnel files, if such an audit has not yet been carried out."
 It further directed bishops and superiors to formulating guidelines for: handling the varied cases of those who have been accused, but in whose case the Director of Public Prosecution has decided not to proceed; policies regarding the falsely accused and their return to ministry; and policies regarding those who are convicted of abuse: the appropriate settings and the conditions under which such offenders should live.

 Response

 Dolan's review of the Irish Pontifical College in Rome stated "The trustees of the college – the four archbishops of Ireland, the actual owners – seem disengaged from college governance, with meetings, minutes, agenda, and direct supervision irregular."
 In the wake of the apostolic visitation three of the four senior staff members at the Pontifical Irish College in Rome resigned to resume teaching or pastoral duties.
-Archbishop Diarmuid Martin of Dublin pointed out that the spiritual director had already asked to be relieved due to health reasons, while the vice rector was serving beyond his term of office.
+Archbishop Diarmuid Martin of Dublin pointed out that the spiritual director had already asked to be relieved for health reasons, while the vice rector was serving beyond his term of office.